snl-dakota/dakota/docs-sphinx/source/usingdakotagui/chartreuse/ChartreuseSandbox.rst

 - Open the "Show View" dialog by selecting Window > Show View > Other..., then selecting Chartreuse > Sandbox.

 .. image:: img/Plotting_Sandbox_1.png
-   :alt: Manually activate the Sandbox View
+   :alt: In the "Show View" dialog, the Sandbox view is located under the Chartreuse folder.

 .. _chartreuse-sandbox-main-supported-sources: